 This control is used to disable (and enable) individual Zones and/or Devices.
 The indicator is lit steady a device have been disabled.

-This control is used to disable (and enable) the Alarm Devices.
+- Active at access level 2 and 3 This control is used to disable (and enable) the Alarm Devices.